dickinson-comp130-01-fa2023/comp130-web/exams.md

 The exam covers programming techniques from labs 1-8 and topics 1-10.
 All other aspects of the exam are identical to Lab Exam 1.

+## Final written exam

+The final exam covers all material studied this semester, including topics 1-11 and Social/Ethical I-III.
+The style and rules for the final exam are similar to the Written Exam 1 and Written Exam 2.
+Details are as follows.

+The exam is "closed book," meaning that you may not consult any printed, written, electronic, or other materials.
+Exception: you may bring into the exam _two pages_ of handwritten notes (two sides of US letter sized paper only).

+You may not use electronic devices during the exam.
+Answers must be written on paper using pen or pencil.

+The duration of the exam is 180 minutes, and there will be questions worth a total of 140 points on the exam.
+So you should budget your time at the rate of about one point per minute.